mathialo/imagezoom.js/README.md

  - `applyToImage(htmlDOM)` makes the given image clickable.
 It takes the DOM element of the image you want clickable as an argument
  - `applyToAllImgTags()` applies imagezoom to all images on the webpage.
  - `setZoomFactor(percentage)` sets the percentage of the screen's width to be occupied by the zoomed image.
 Expects an integer between 1 and 100.
+Default is 75.

 All functions in imagezoom.js are prefixed with the namespace `imgzm`.